stem-piano/stem-piano-g-main/documentation/firmware_downloading.md

 A USB cable connects from an external computer to the Teensy 4.1 processing system.

-The USB cable has three purposes:
+The USB cable has two purposes:
 - Send firmware from computer to the Teensy 4.1
-- Provide +5 volt power from a computer to the Teensy and all *stem piano* circuit boards.
 - Serial monitor connection.

+Also, it can provide +5 volt power from a computer to the Teensy and all *stem piano* circuit boards.

 When 8 or less HPS are connected to the IPS mainboard, the computer can probably deliver enough current for all *stem piano* circuits through the USB cable.

-With a full 88 sensor setup, the computer probably cannot deliver enough current for all *stem piano* circuits through the USB cable.
+With a full 88 sensor setup, a computer cannot deliver enough current for all *stem piano* circuits through the USB cable.

 When the computer cannot deliver enough current, the IPS board has a +5 volt power input, J1.
 However, using an external +5 volt power at J1 presents a problem because the USB cable is also sending +5 volts power.